pollyestewart/Spotify_Analysis/README.md

 # Analyse your own spotify music habits
 The purpose of this code is to support anyone who fancies analysing their own Spotify music, because why not.
-It can be tricky getting all of this working, so I have done the hard work for you!
+It can be tricky getting all of the data you might want, so I have done the hard work for you!

 It uses the Last.fm API to call basic information on the latest music you have listened too.